Hickenlooper wins Democratic primary for key U.S. Senate seat in Colorado

 Democrats also learned the winner on Tuesday in the race for the U.S. Senate nomination in Kentucky, where the results were delayed a week by the counting of mailed ballots.
 Establishment-backed Amy McGrath held off a late surge by Black state lawmaker Charles Booker for the right to challenge Senate Republican leader Mitch McConnell.

 In Oklahoma, the winner will be determined in an Aug.
 25 runoff as no candidate managed 50% of the vote.
-In Utah, there were no results late on Tuesday, and final results could take days because of late mail-in ballots.
+In Utah, former National Football League player Burgess Owens won the Republican primary to take on McAdams.

-Also in Oklahoma, a ballot measure to expand Medicaid, the government healthcare program for the poor and disabled, was narrowly ahead with 95% of precincts reporting, despite the Republican governor’s arguments the state cannot afford it.
+A ballot measure in Oklahoma to expand Medicaid, the government healthcare program for the poor and disabled, appeared to narrowly win despite the Republican governor’s arguments the state cannot afford it.
+With all precincts reporting, the expansion led by about 1 percentage point.

-Reporting by John Whitesides; Editing by Howard Goller, Christopher Cushing & Simon Cameron-Moore
+Reporting by John Whitesides; Editing by Howard Goller, Simon Cameron-Moore, Robert Birsel